InaKrapp/InaKrapp.github.io/_posts/2023-05-10-Lightning-Talk.md

 ---

 On the 10th of May, I gave a Lightning talk at the JupyterCon 2023 in Paris.
 Lightning talks are 4-minute-presentations which were held at the evening of the conference days on a diverse number of topics.
 They can be used to show projects, to advertise upcoming conferences or, as I did, to discuss how writing code, in some ways, is not that different from writing stories.
 Here's the talk I gave.
-You can also download it [here][creative-writing].

 ## Creative writing